Andreyji/HelloApples/README.md

 **first** of which is the Mongo DB mounting the data from the **data.json** file and **the second** is the node.js app itself that simply presents the webpage on the provisioned address using one argument from the "fruits" collection to ensure successfull connection.
+Also there is a secret for db credentials and a Load Balancer service to expose it all.

 Note that there are two stages of provision: one to create the resources on AKS and the other (running the script) to setup the app itself.